Your Teacher Portfolio

 to be told about it.
 It creates better rapport as you transform a

 question and answer session into a discussion with your show and tell.

 - Your teacher portfolio should be considered a work-in-progress.
 You

 can customize it for the specific job opportunity by adding and removing

 documents according to the teaching responsibilities of the position.

-There are advantages to creating an electronic portfolio.
-It can be sent
+There are advantages to creating a digital portfolio:

 format you select for your portfolio the content you include is key to